WalletConnect/walletconnect-docs/tech-spec.md

 Contrary to its predecessor, WalletConnect 2.0 protocol is opinionated about session management on two fronts: lifecycles and duration.

 You can read more about how to manage it in your application under [session management](session-management.md)

+## Controller Client

+When describing how pairings and session are proposed we touched briefly on what it meant to be a controller.
+This meant a non-controller client cannot update state, upgrade permissions and is bounded by the settled permissions.
+Controller client will almost always be the wallet which is exposing account access to a dapp.
+Another scenario could be when a hybrid app that manages a DAO or multisig that proxies WalletConnect sessions between a dapp and a wallet meaning it will be able to manage two clients: a controller client and a non-controller client.

+This differentiates from the v1.0 protocol as it assumed that responder to always be the controller client but instead now it is independent of each client proposes or responds to sequences.
+Instead a client always acts as either the controller or the non-controller therefore a controller client can't act as non-controller client for sessions which is the controller.
+We recommend that two separate clients are managed for each responsibility.

 ### Lifecycles